why040506/medical_image_segmentation/README.md

 Training logs and checkpoints will be automatically saved to Weights & Biases (wandb) after each experiment.
 Please ensure that you are logged into your wandb account before starting the experiment.

+## Resume Training

+This project supports resuming from checkpoints!

+To resume, set the 'resume' variable in `args.py` to the path of the checkpoint you wish to continue from.

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMjEzNTI5MDU0OV19